 Open source desktop app built with .net framework and c# by @Atirez.

-Open source desktop app built with .net core and c# by @Ruben2776.
+Desktop app built with .net standard and c#.

-Open source desktop app built with .net framework and c# by @danielshroff.
+Desktop app built with .net framework and c#.

-Open source desktop app built with .net core and c# by @pauldotknopf.
+Desktop app built with .net core and c#.

 Hello, I'm Corstiaan.
 I'm a software developer from the Netherlands and I manage BuiltWithDot.Net.
 I created this site as a place where developers working with .net technology can showcase their projects and inspire other developers.